mgsturdy/BMUVoice/README.md

 5. Set the HTTP method to POST

 ## Usage
+To test - call the twilio number we have configured.

 The system will now:
 1. Answer incoming calls with an AI voice prompt